anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/maybeAddOne.hs)
 ```

-Time to see it in action!
+And here's how it works:

 ```haskell
 *Main> first = maybeHead ([1,2,3] :: [Int])